Skip to content

 Script Explanation:#

-• The generator of the elliptic curve is retrieved using groupGenerator.
+• The generator of the elliptic curve group (g) is retrieved using the global value groupGenerator.

-• The public key Y is stored in the register R4 of the transaction box.
+• The public key (Y) is retrieved from register R4 of the box being spent (SELF).

 Reference Test:#